jthack/hydeout/_posts/2023-07-31-ai-creativity.md

 ## Clarifying the Question

 First let's define "new things" as those that are both new and meaningful **in a specific context**.
-For example, if there's a breakthrough due to a conceptual shift in one industry that is applicable to another industry, but it's never been tried.
-If that variation is a novel solution, and an LLM suggests it, then that's a success.
+For example, if there's a working breakthrough due to a conceptual shift in one industry that is applicable to another industry and it's novel, then that's a success.
 It's new and meaningful for that context.
-I also think LLMs will create (and may have already created) novel breakthroughs in fields where it's not just a variation of a known one.
+I also think LLMs will create (and may have already created) novel breakthroughs in fields where it's more than just a variation of a known one.

 ## A Common Objection
 "It's just math" or "it's just token prediction" is one of the most common objections.
 I think it's an important distinction, but I don't view it as an objection.
 It's just an explanation of how the system works.
 If a math-only system can give us new and meaningful output, then I would say it can be creative.